-Even if they’re not very confident in English, Japanese people are some of the most welcoming and friendly people in the world, and will always be willing to help you.
+Japanese people are some of the most welcoming and friendly people in the world and will always be willing to help you.
 However, not all areas in Japan are safe to ask.

 There’s a world of culinary delights to explore in these underground sections, known in Japanese as depachika.
 You’ll find beautiful displays of delicious foods in stores like OIOI (pronounced ‘Marui’), Matsuya, and Takashimaya.

 These “dollar stores” are ubiquitous – from Daiso to Seria to CanDo.
 Unlike in some countries, products here are often of high quality and can be decidedly un-tacky.
 Be aware that with VAT, products are actually 110 yen (Japan tax has increased to 10% starting October 1, 2019).